itgmania/itgmania/README.md

 For those that do not wish to compile the game on their own and use a binary right away, be aware of the following issues:

-* Windows users are expected to have installed the [Microsoft Visual C++ x86 Redistributable for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48145) prior to running the game.
-For those on a 64-bit operating system, grab the x64 redistributable as well.
-Windows 7 is the minimum supported version.
+* Windows 7 is the minimum supported version.
 * macOS users need to have macOS 11 (Big Sur) or higher to run ITGmania.
 * Linux users should receive all they need from the package manager of their choice.